user search icon shopping cart icon 0 email icon email icon

 With the above benefits, intermittent fasting has the potential to increase lifespans.

-Additional research on the relationship between intermittent fasting and longevity in humans is needed.
+Additional research on the relationship between intermittent fasting and human longevity is needed.
 However, animal studies show staggering benefits.
 In one study, rats on an intermittent fasting plan lived 83% longer than rats in the control group.

 Intermittent Fasting: A Fast-Track to Better Health and a Longer Life?